zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec03.md

 (SHA-1).
 See ([RFC 5155][RFC 5155#section-11], section 11 and
 [IANA NSEC3 Parameters registry]).

-**Flags:** The only defined flags in the flag field is bit 7, "opt-out".
-It may only be set in the NSEC record, not in the NSEC3PARAM record ([RFC 5155][RFC 5155#section-11], section 11 and
-[IANA NSEC3 Parameters registry]).
+**Flags:** The only defined flags in the flag field is bit 7 (the least significant bit), "opt-out".
+It may only be set in the NSEC record, not in the NSEC3PARAM record ([RFC 5155][RFC 5155#section-11], section 11 and [IANA NSEC3 Parameters registry]).
 "For small zones, the use of opt-out-based NSEC3 records is NOT RECOMMENDED.
 For very large and sparsely signed zones, where the majority of the records are insecure delegations, opt-out MAY be used"